 - The PI or relevant core lab director must endorse a Core/Laboratory Agreement, committing to support ongoing operation and maintenance costs of the infrastructure.

-Please contact the Office of Research at firstname.lastname@example.org if you are unsure whether your intended MRI instrumentation could/should go into an existing core facility; a list of shared core facilities is found here.
+Please contact the Office of Research Initiatives and Facilities at email@example.com if you are unsure whether your intended MRI instrumentation could/should go into an existing core facility; a list of shared core facilities is found here.